 Short-Term and Summer Programs

-Students may also participate in short-term and summer programs abroad sponsored by other colleges and universities.
-The McCulloch Center does not maintain a list of approved programs, but does keep information on hand in the McCulloch Center Lounge (104 Dwight).
-See the file boxes with J-Term and summer program brochures and IIE Passport: Short-Term Study Abroad.
+Students may also participate in short-term (January, spring break, May) and summer programs abroad sponsored by other colleges and universities.
+The McCulloch Center does not maintain a list of approved short-term and summer programs, but serves as the approving body for all Mount Holyoke College credit-bearing study abroad programs.
+Many of the organizations and universities on our approved list of semester programs also offer short-term and summer program options, and that is a good place to start searching.
+Language faculty may also have advice about language intensive programs.
+Also see IIE Passport: Short-Term Study Abroad.

-Mount Holyoke does not offer any financial aid for summer study, except for our own intensive Chinese language program (though students may apply for funding for summer internships and research projects).
+Mount Holyoke does not offer any financial aid for short term or summer study, except for our own summer intensive Chinese language program (though students may apply for funding for summer internships and research projects through Lynk/UAF).
 Many programs offer scholarships, and some outside agencies offer awards that can be used for summer study.
 See Outside Scholarships for a list of resources.
-Note in particular these two awards for summer study abroad: